 Activities are varied and offer you the optimum chance of observing a huge variety of wildlife.

-Climbing a 25 metre high canopy tower, as the sun rises over the primary rainforest, you remember where you are.
-From these heights the views are astounding.
+Climbing a 25-metre-high canopy tower, you remember where you are as the sun rises over the primary rainforest.
+From these heights, the views are astounding.
 Cloud is still thick in places, waiting for the sun to burn through, but everything is waking up and coming to life around you.
-The tower offers opportunities for seeing colourful birds especially as they begin their dawn chorus.
+The tower offers opportunities for seeing colourful birds, especially as they begin their dawn chorus.

 The Macaw Project

 The Tambopata Macaw Project is a long-term study of natural history, conservation and management of large macaws and parrots.
-Throughout most of tropical America large macaws have suffered major population declines.
-For this reason researchers monitor macaw nests, aim to increase survival rates of younger Scarlet Macaw chicks and document patterns of clay lick use by large macaws and other parrots.
-Since the project began in 1998 it has become one of the world’s foremost studies on wild macaws.
-There are resident scientists at Tambopata Research Center who are on hand to explain the project and any developments to guests during their stay.
+Throughout most of tropical America, large macaws have suffered major population declines.
+For this reason, researchers monitor macaw nests, aim to increase survival rates of younger Scarlet Macaw chicks and document patterns of clay lick use by large macaws and other parrots.
+Since the project began in 1998, it has become one of the world’s foremost studies on wild macaws.
+Resident scientists at Tambopata Research Center are on hand to explain the project and any developments to guests during their stay.